 This commitment to the highest quality standard is intended to keep the incidence of MRSA & Clostridium Difficile to zero levels.

-Other factors that will contribute to our infection control policy shall include:
+Other factors that contribute to our infection control policy include:

 - Rooms with en-suite facilities for all patients before and after any invasive cardiology procedure

 - High nurse to patient ratios, increasing the time available for individual attention and ensuring the highest quality of care and hygiene

 - On-site cleaning staff who work to high specifications of hygiene and cleanliness, available 24 hours every day to respond to any need that may arise

 - A rapid and comprehensive room cleaning regime between the discharge of one patient and the admission of the next